zhangguanghuib/GH_PPKnowledgeSharing/Power Automate Cloud Flow/07 Power Automate flow MCP Server/README.md

 ```
 You can see the CLI is asking what you are going to do:<br/>
 <img width="1004" height="575" alt="image" src="https://github.com/user-attachments/assets/0744cdf7-2c1d-42d1-889d-37af2a2c4a4e" /><br/>

+2. Logon to the current Power Platform environment<br/>